 When the aurora borealis appears, you’ll undoubtedly want to take lots of snaps.
-Photographing the aurora borealis takes a bit more expertise, and your camera needs a good night time setting.
+Photographing the aurora borealis takes a bit more expertise, and your camera needs a good nighttime setting.
 Using an SLR camera with a manual focus often produces some of the best results.

-On a more technical note, we also recommend turning off your camera’s image stabiliser and increasing its ISO to at least 400 to 800 (or even higher) depending on your lens.
+On a more technical note, we recommend turning off your camera’s image stabiliser and increasing its ISO to at least 400 to 800 (or even higher) depending on your lens.
 Also, set your aperture as low as possible and use long exposure shots of 15 to 30 seconds to help your camera capture more light.

-Practice taking some night time shots beforehand, so you’re prepared when the northern lights appear.
+Practice taking some nighttime shots beforehand, so you’re prepared when the northern lights appear.
 After all, you don’t want to be adjusting settings and miss one of nature’s best light shows.

-Northern lights factfile and FAQs
+Northern lights FAQs

-What are the northern lights?
+1. What are the northern lights?

 The northern lights, also known as aurora borealis, are created when solar winds collide with gases in Earth's upper atmosphere.
 These "winds" are actually electrically charged particles emitted by the sun.

-You’re most likely to witness pale green aurora borealis – these shades are produced by the typical altitude where the interactions occur, and are also most easily detected by the human eye.
+You’re most likely to witness pale green aurora borealis.
+These shades are produced by the typical altitude where the interactions occur, and are also most easily detected by the human eye.
 But on rare occasions, you might also see vivid shades of red, yellow, blue or violet dancing across the sky.

-Is Iceland a good place to see the aurora borealis?
+2. Is Iceland a good place to see the aurora borealis?

-Yes.
-You have the best chance of seeing an auroral display in the 'northern lights belt', an elliptical area about 65 to 72 degrees north.
-This belt runs through Iceland, making it a great place to see the aurora borealis.
+Iceland is a great place to see the aurora borealis.
+You have the best chance of witnessing an auroral display in the "northern lights belt", an elliptical area about 65 to 72 degrees north.
+This zone runs through Iceland, making it a top spot for aurora sightings.

-Why does the aurora borealis happen?
+3. Why does the aurora borealis happen?

-Northern lights certainly appear to be from another world, and in a way they are, but their appearance can be explained, like most things, by science.
+Northern lights certainly appear to be from another world, and in a way they are.
+But their appearance can be explained, like most things, by science.

 Aurora borealis appear in the night sky after a solar storm on the sun.
 Solar storms release giant flares, which in turn release charged particles into the solar system.
 Over the course of 40 hours, these particles travel the 100 million miles or so it takes to reach the Earth’s atmosphere.

-Their exact shape and colour depend on the type of atoms, the intensity of the sun’s solar activity and the Earth’s magnetic forces.
+Their exact shape and colour depend on the type of atoms, the intensity of the sun’s solar activity, and the Earth’s magnetic forces.